Skip to main content Skip to navigation

 741/2025 George Beknazar-Yuzbashev, Rafael Jiménez-Durán, Jesse McCrosky, Mateusz Stalinski

-Most social media users have encountered harassment online, but there is scarce evidence of how this type of toxic content impacts engagement.
-In a pre-registered browser extension field experiment, we randomly hid toxic content for six weeks on Facebook, Twitter, and YouTube.
-Lowering exposure to toxicity reduced advertising impressions, time spent, and other measures of engagement, and reduced the toxicity of user-generated content.
-A survey experiment provides evidence that toxicity triggers curiosity and that engagement and welfare are not necessarily aligned.
+Most social media users have encountered toxic content online, but there is scarce evidence of how it impacts engagement.
+In a pre-registered browser extension field experiment, we randomly hid toxic content on Facebook, Twitter, and YouTube for six weeks.
+Lowering exposure to toxicity (i) reduced time spent, content consumption, advertising impressions; (ii) reduced the toxicity of user-generated content; and (iii) led to substitution to non treated social media platforms.
+A complementary survey experiment shows toxic content triggers users’ curiosity, increasing engagement.
 Taken together, our results suggest that platforms face a trade-off between curbing toxicity and increasing engagement.
+(Revised June 2026)

 Designing and Building Institutions